Navedphysicist/Bewakoof.com/README.md

 This is our project for Unit-6 Construct week at Masai Shcool.
-Our main objective is to complete all main functionality of this e-commerce website, such as Login/Signup, Google authenication,Add/Buy and filter the product.
+Our main objective is to complete all main functionality of this e-commerce website, such as Login/Signup, Google authenication, Add/Buy and filter the product.
 We have completed this project in 5 days.

 - [Click here](https://heady-rabbits-8957.vercel.app/) to see preview of our project.